Warthog710/Tower-Defense-Game/README.md

 * [x] Implement a simple GUI that holds basic game info.
 In addition, tower selection is done here.
 We will not use buttons but simply rectangular regions<br/>
 * [x] Check up on FPS (FPS should be at 30, but seems to be running much higher, usually around the 50's)
 * [x] Keep towers from being placed on the path or on the base.
+* [x] Create CRC cards.
+* [x] Allow towers to be upgraded.
+* [x] Show tower data when selected.
+* [x] Calculate damage upon being hit by a projectile, rather than when the projectile is fired.
+Note this is a big project and probally require some careful thought and discussion.

+<b>Known Bugs:</b>
+* [ ] When the laser tower is firing fast it sometimes causes the alien's health bar to get really long.
+* [ ] When the rocket tower is firing fast sometimes a rocket will get caught on the lower left hand side of the base.

 <b>Notes:</b>
 * Enemies must implement various strategies, I.E. movement and/or attack strategies.